-where installdir is your FatWire installation directory.
 (Note that there are several options for designating the source file.
-See "Options for Identifying Source Files" on page 385 for information.)
+See "Options for Identifying Source Files" on page 407 for information.)

-If the source files and configuration file are not in the directory that you are working in, you must provide the path to those files in the command line.
+- The j2ee.jar file is part of the J2EE SDK.
+You must install the SDK before running XMLPost. - If the source files and configuration file are not in the directory that you are working in, you must provide the path to those files in the command line.
 For example: -s/products/product.xml.